guandradeamm/meat-club/README.md

 ![Meat Club](./assets/img/logo.svg)

-> A simple react.js and tailwind CSS website for selling meat to your lovers.
+> A simple react.js and tailwind CSS website for selling meat to your customers.

 ---